canadaluke888/ttb2/README.md

 - `c` Add column
 - `r` Add row
 - `e` Edit mode (arrows to navigate, Enter to edit, Esc to exit)
+- `f` Search mode (arrows to jump matches, Esc to exit)
+- `Ctrl+H` Jump to top‑left (Home)
 - `m` Table menu (Rename, Save, Load, New Table, DB Manager, Settings)
+- In Edit mode:
+  - `x` Delete row (interactive; Enter confirms)
+  - `Shift+X` Delete column (interactive; Enter confirms)
+  - `Backspace` Clear cell (with confirmation)
+  - `Ctrl+H` Jump to top‑left (Home)
 - `q` Quit

+Notes:
+- Terminals often report Home as `Ctrl+H`; both are shown as “Home” in the footer.

+## Performance / Low‑RAM Mode
+- Enable “Low‑RAM seek paging” in Settings to browse large datasets without loading everything into memory.
+- Rows are fetched in small windows and rendered incrementally to keep memory and latency stable.
+- On Windows terminals, flicker is minimized by double‑buffered updates and scanning only visible rows for column widths.

 ## Exports
 The app writes a temporary CSV (`tmp_export.csv`) and calls `python/export.py` to generate PDF/XLSX (ensure required Python libs are installed).